ThilakshanArulnesan/battleShip/README.md

 - Bootstrap (for styling)

 ## Known bugs/Issues
+- During replays, the ship log is sometimes inaccurate.
 - Server will sometimes not register a move, causing both clients to be unable to make moves.
 A server restart and a restart of both clients is required in these instances
 - Server needs to be restarted between each game instance.